 The second phase of the procedure includes removing about 0.5 millimeters of enamel from the tooth surface.
 Impressions are taken and then sent to a dental laboratory.
 After two to four weeks, the lab sends the veneer back to the dentist.
-During this waiting period, temporary dental veneers will be used in place to protect the teeth.
+During this waiting period, temporary dental veneers will be used to protect the teeth.

-The final phase of getting dental veneers is the bonding.
+The final phase of getting dental veneers is bonding.
 The dentist will test the fit and color match of the veneer to the tooth before permanently cementing it.
 Trimming and color adjustment may be made to achieve the right fit and color.

 The tooth will then be cleaned, polished, and etched for strong bonding.
-The veneer will be positioned over the tooth surface using special cement.
+Next, the veneer will be positioned over the tooth surface using special cement.
 Afterward, a special light beam will be applied to the dental veneer to activate the cement's chemicals.
 The activation will harden and cure the adhesive quickly.